f

 Image Alt

-Curriculum 2023
+Curriculum

-The 2019 Curriculum Workshop at the study program level was held in May 2019, then finalized at the Faculty of Agriculture level curriculum workshop in August 2021.
+The 2019 Curriculum Workshop at the study programme level was held in May 2019, then finalized at the Faculty of Agriculture level curriculum workshop in August 2021.
 Like the previous curriculum workshop activities (Curriculum 2015), this workshop also involved various stakeholders from alumni, industry, government, scientific associations (PATPI), UNHAS Quality Assurance and Education Development Institute (LPMPP), and of course also involved lecturers,

 students, and education staff to get input in order to update the curriculum.

-In 2020, the Ministry of Education and Culture issued the Merdeka Policy Learning and Independent Campus (MBKM), as an elaboration of Permendikbud Number 3 of 2020 article 15 paragraph (2).
-In this MBKM policy, students are given the right to study for a maximum of three semesters outside the study program, namely (1) different study programs in the same university, (2) the same study program outside the university, (3) different study programs outside the university, and (4) various forms of activities outside the university in the MBKM learning channel.
+In 2020, the Ministry of Education and Culture issued the Policy of “Merdeka Belajar Kampus Merdeka” (MBKM), as an elaboration of the Ministry of Education and Culture Number 3 of 2020 article 15 paragraph (2).
+In this MBKM policy, students are given the right to study for a maximum of three semesters outside the study programme, namely (1) different study programmes in the same university, (2) the same study programme outside the university, (3) different study programmes outside the university, and (4) various forms of activities outside the university in the MBKM learning channel.

-To add input and keep up with the development of science and technology, during the preparation of the curriculum, curriculum searches were carried out at the Institute of Food Technologists (IFT) and the International Union of Food Science and Technology (IUFoST) which are international references for the curriculum of study programs with food technology science.
+To add input and keep up with the development of science and technology, during the preparation of the curriculum, curriculum searches were carried out at the Institute of Food Technologists (IFT) and the International Union of Food Science and Technology (IUFoST) which are international references for the curriculum of study programmes with food technology science.

 Graduate Profile and Competencies